DaoudiAmir/CUDA_RNN/README.md

 ## Acknowledgments

-This implementation is based on the original C/CUDA project [minimal_rnn](https://github.com/original/minimal_rnn).
+This implementation is based on the original paper:

+Feng, L., Tung, F., Ahmed, M. O., Bengio, Y., & Hajimirsadeghi, H. (2024).
+Were RNNs All We Needed? arXiv preprint arXiv:2410.01201. https://arxiv.org/abs/2410.01201

+The paper introduces the minimal versions of LSTMs and GRUs (minLSTM and minGRU) that are fully parallelizable during training and achieve competitive performance compared to more complex models.